Merzasphor/MWSE/docs/source/events/cellChanged.md

 # cellChanged

-The cellChanged event is occurs when the player changes cells.
+The cellChanged event is triggered when the player changes cells.
 This might occur from going through a door, using intervention or recall spells, or from scripted repositioning.

 ```lua
 --- @param e cellChangedEventData